miles-spidee/spacetour/README.md

 ## Features

-- **User Interaction**: Users can enter their names, which will be stored and displayed throughout the experience.
+- **User Interaction** : Users can enter their names, which will be stored and displayed throughout the experience.
-- **Dynamic Content**: A variety of space facts are presented to keep users engaged and informed.
+- **Dynamic Content**  : A variety of space facts are presented to keep users engaged and informed.
 - **Responsive Design**: The application is designed to work seamlessly across devices.
+- **Logical**          : Invalid usernames arent taken.

 ## Technologies Used